KittyGiraudel/site/_posts/2014-06-22-bitwise-operators-in-sass.md

 $value: bitwise(42 '|' 38 '|' 24);
 ```

-So that's not too bad.
+So that’s not too bad.
 The fact that operators have to be quoted for Sass not to crash is kind of annoying, but I suppose we can live with it.
-Other than that, it's pretty much like if you were doing bitwise operations in other language, except you wrap all this stuff in `bitwise()` or `bw()`.
+Other than that, it’s pretty much like if you were doing bitwise operations in other language, except you wrap all this stuff in `bitwise()` or `bw()`.
 In my opinion, the API is pretty simple to use.

 ## Applications

-Let's be honest: there is none.
+Let’s be honest: there is none.
 Sass is not a low-level programming language.
 It does not have any valid use case for bitwise operations.
 Meanwhile, we implemented bit flags. _Bit flags_ is a programming technique aiming at storing several booleans in a single integer in ordre to save memory.

-Here is a great [introduction to bit flags](http://forum.codecall.net/topic/56591-bit-fields-flags-tutorial-with-example/) but I'll try to sum up.
+Here is a great [introduction to bit flags](http://forum.codecall.net/topic/56591-bit-fields-flags-tutorial-with-example/) but I’ll try to sum up.
 The idea behind _bit flags_ is to have a collection of flags (think of them as options) mapped to powers of 2 (usually with an `enum` field in C/C++).
 Each option will have its own bit flag.

 ```
 00000000 Bin    | Dec